 - Constraints on the individual feature ranges.
 One can often formulate expectations about the "normal" feature values.
 These can vary from sanity checks ("age" is less than 100) to domain-specific ones ("normal sensor operating conditions are between 10 and 12").
 The violation of constraint can be a symptom of a data quality issue.

 - Feature statistics.
 You can also track a particular feature's mean values, min-max ranges, standard deviation, or percentile distribution.
 In contrast to hard constraints, this can help expose less obvious failures.
 For example, the feature might stay within the expected range but start behaving abnormally.
 The real-world explanation might be that a physical sensor stopped working and the values are "frozen" at the latest measurement.
+If you deal with text data, you can track text length, the share of out-of-vocabulary words, etc.

 - Anomalous impacts.
 You can also set up your monitors to detect "unusual" data, using anomaly and outlier detection approaches.
 They will search for data points different from others and might help catch corrupted inputs.
 You can focus on detecting individual outliers or track their overall rate.